matthewbdaly/jquery.listfilter/README.md

 Tests
 =====

 Listfilter comes with its own QUnit test suite.
 You can find this in the tests folder .
-It's set up to be run with Testem.
+It's set up to be run either with Testem, or with `grunt test`.
+Running `grunt test` will also run JSLint.

 License
 =======